 - Mixed Martial Arts (MMA) Antitrust Litigation: Cohen Milstein is co-lead counsel in a class action on behalf of MMA fighters alleging that Zuffa LLC – commonly known as the Ultimate Fighting Championship or “UFC” – has unlawfully monopolized the markets for promoting live professional MMA bouts and for purchasing the services of professional MMA fighters.
 The district court denied the defendant’s motion to dismiss the case in September 2015 and discovery is ongoing.
 Mr. Brown is co-lead in this class action.

 - Allen, et al. v.
-Dairy Farmers of America, Inc: Cohen Milstein served co-lead counsel in a class action lawsuit on behalf of Northeast dairy farmers against Dairy Farmers of America (DFA) and Dean Foods Company charging a conspiracy to reduce competition for raw milk and that DFA monopolized the milk market in the Northeast, forcing dairy farmers to market their milk through DFA or its affiliate Dairy Marketing Services (DMS).
-Final, approved settlements total $50 million.
+Dairy Farmers of America, Inc.: Cohen Milstein served co-lead counsel in a class action lawsuit on behalf of Northeast dairy farmers against Dairy Farmers of America (DFA) and Dean Foods Company charging a conspiracy to reduce competition for raw milk and that DFA monopolized the milk market in the Northeast, forcing dairy farmers to market their milk through DFA or its affiliate Dairy Marketing Services (DMS).
+Final, approved settlements total $80 million.

-- DairyAmerica Litigation: Cohen Milstein is sole lead counsel of a putative class of dairy farmers who allege that defendants fraudulently misreported nonfat dry milk prices to the National Agricultural Statistics service, resulting in artificially depressed raw milk prices and unfairly depriving American dairy farmers of tens or hundreds of millions of dollars.
+- DairyAmerica Litigation: Cohen Milstein is sole lead counsel of a putative class of dairy farmers who allege that defendants fraudulently misreported nonfat dry milk prices to the National Agricultural Statistics service, resulting in artificially depressed raw milk prices and unfairly depriving American dairy farmers of tens of millions of dollars.
 Mr. Brown directs and leads all aspects of the litigation.

 Mr. Brown is also currently litigating a number of takings lawsuits, including the following notable matters:

 - Ideker Farms, et al. v.
 United States of America: Cohen Milstein represents Ideker Farms and more than 400 other plaintiffs located in six states along the Missouri River in a landmark mass action lawsuit in the U.S. Court of Federal Claims alleging that the federal government took land and flooding easements over lands owned by farmers without any compensation in violation of the takings clause of the Fifth Amendment.
-Mr. Brown has helped lead the litigation team, including during a months-long liability trial in 2017, during which he personally cross-examined ten witnesses, including six experts.
+Mr. Brown has helped lead the litigation team, including during a months-long liability trial in 2017, during which he directed and cross-examined numerous witnesses, including six experts.
 In March 2018, the Court ruled largely in favor of plaintiffs on liability and cause of flooding claims.
 Bellwether trials continue.
 The Court will next determine the extent of the losses due to the taking.

 The Legal 500 has recognized Mr. Brown as one of the nation’s leading class action antitrust attorneys.
 Mr. Brown is also recognized in Who’s Who Legal: Thought Leaders – Competition, and he has been listed as one of Washington D.C.’s "Leading Star” Plaintiffs’ Litigators by Benchmark Litigation, recognizing his writing, his depositions and his arguments in court.
 He is a frequent panelist at legal industry gatherings and is a recognized expert on antitrust litigation whose opinions on the newest developments and trends in antitrust litigation are often quoted in the media.
 Mr. Brown is a contributing author of the ABA’s Antitrust Class Actions Handbook, and has served as a state editor for the ABA's Survey of State Class Action Law.
 He authored several chapters on private antitrust recovery actions for the Global Competition Review's Antitrust Review of the Americas, and co-authored with fellow partner Douglas Richards, “Predominance of Common Questions – Common Mistakes in Applying the Class Action Standard,” Rutgers Law Journal (Vol. 41).